The Lordly Hudson: Poem

 Goodman wrote the poem in February 1937 in reference to his Manhattan homecoming.
-He was returning by bus during a break from his second semester at the University of Chicago.
+He was returning by bus during a break from his second semester at the University of Chicago, where he had been unhappy.
 The text reflects a "passionate pride in home (Manhattan) and a patriotic elation in things familiar".
 "The Lordly Hudson" was titled "Poem" when published in Five Young American Poets, Second Series (1941).
 The phrase "lordly Hudson" had been first penned by Washington Irving in the early 1800s.

+The repetition within the poem serves to emphasize the extent of the literal river's beauty.
+Goodman often uses "my" in his poems not as posssession but to describe something to which he has given himself.
+In this case, "our lordly Hudson" is an elevated version of "my" and the lonely joy the speaker wishes to share.

 It became Goodman's most famous poem.
 American essayist Emile Capouya called "The Lordly Hudson" the greatest New York poem since Walt Whitman.
 The poem, wrote Capouya, represents Goodman's direct, unsophisticated rhetorical style, which pulls from staid virtues like patriotism.
+Hayden Carruth wrote of its authentic feeling and unrivaled "simple expressiveness".
+To critic Kingsley Widmer, Goodman's eccentric mannerisms overshadowed its emphasis on the Hudson as a place or experience.
+Widmer considered "The Lordly Hudson" to represent the inadequacies of Goodman's poetic expression, citing issues like the poem's "Lordly" repetition being awkward, archaic, and stiff.
 Poet Judson Jerome laughed aloud reading the title lyric for the first time and was surprised to realize that Goodman meant it seriously.
 What made the poem great, said Gordon Burnside for the St. Louis Post-Dispatch, was Goodman's "patriotic love ... underneath its kidding and fooling".

-Goodman continually revised his poems.
-"The Lordly Hudson" appears in its edited form in his 1972 Collected Poems.
+Goodman continually revised his poems and edited "The Lordly Hudson" in the weeks before his death in 1972 on his return home from teaching in Hawaii.
+The edited version, with some word and punctuation substitutions, appears in Goodman's posthumous Collected Poems.
+Hayden Carruth wrote that these substitutions were made hastily and cheapened Goodman's great poem into ordinariness for lessening the effect of the original poem's repetitions, formal expressiveness, and universality.
+Kingsley Widmer described Goodman's change from "Be quiet, heart!" to the more personal variation, "Be patient, Paul!" as frivolous.